lucaong/risp/README.md

 Mostly I did this to learn a bit more about programming language design.
 Or maybe I was bored.
 And also I really like LISPs and I like the idea of writing LISP leveraging on the Ruby ecosystem.
-But still this is mostly a cool experiment, so if you use it you cannot blame me if it eats your laundry or messes up your kitchen.
+But still this is mostly an experiment, so if you use it you cannot blame me if it ends up eating your laundry or setting your kitchen on fire.

 ## Installation